microsoft/pylance-release/testing/test_plan.md

     1. Make sure no squiggles happen
 -   [ ] Import errors
     1. Create a brand new python environment
-    1. Select this in VS code.
+    1. Select the new environment in VS code.
     1. Open a new python file
     1. Add `import pandas as pd` at the top
     1. It should error on the pandas